tsuzumi/collegram/README.md

 -press the "q" key on your keyboard to generate a new rythmic sequence

 ### TODO

--fine tune synthesis chain and parameter generation for a wide range of exotic percussion sounds.
--add snapshot system that can save set of sound and set of rythms independantly.
--add .wav export function.
--create a pleasing UI.
+fine tune synthesis chain and parameter generation for a wide range of exotic percussion sounds. add snapshot system that can save set of sound and set of rythms independantly. add .wav export function. create a pleasing UI.

-### How do I get set up? ###
-install node.js
-cd to your app folder
-npm install electron --save-dev npm install soundbank-reverb npm start